edap/ofxRaycaster/README.md

 ```cpp
 void setup(T _origin, T _direction)
 ```
-it set the origin and direction of a ray.
+it sets the origin and direction of a ray.
 For example, for a 2D ray:

 ```
 ray.setup(glm::vec2(10,5), glm::vec2(1,0));